elixir-unicode/unicode_string/README.md

 false
 ```

-### Mapping
+### Case Mapping

-The [Unicode Case Mapping](https://www.unicode.org/versions/Unicode15.0.0/ch03.pdf) algorithm defines the process and data to transform text into upper case, lowers case or title case.
-Since not all languages are bicameral, characters which have no appropriate mapping remain unchanged.
+The [Unicode Case Mapping](https://www.unicode.org/versions/Unicode15.0.0/ch03.pdf) algorithm defines the process and data to transform text into upper case, lower case or title case.
+Since most languages are not bicameral, characters which have no case mapping remain unchanged.

 Three case mapping functions are provided: